 The microphone volume keeps changing.
 Your device’s third-party program applications could damage your Microphone.

-If you wish to solve the sound problem, you must prevent other programs from controlling your Microphone.
-Follow the steps given below to remove any unnecessary applications managing your microphone:
+To solve the sound problem, you must prevent other programs from controlling your Microphone.
+Follow the steps given below to remove any unnecessary applications managing your Microphone:

-This will ensure no third party applications take over control over your microphone.
+This will ensure no third-party applications take over control of your Microphone.

 Alter the Audio Recording Parameters

-You might not be able to use your PC’s mic to multitrack audio if it is not set as the device’s default recording device.
+You might be unable to use your PC’s mic to multitrack Audio if it is not set as the default recording device.
 Follow the steps given below:

-- Afterward, select the link that says “Manage Sound Devices” under Troubleshoot.
+2. Afterward, select the “Manage Sound Devices” link under Troubleshoot.

 See Also: 5 Ways To Fix Audio Services Not Responding In Windows 10